LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 of these are used internally to control how RAJA gets compiled and do not need to be set by users.
 Others can be turned on or off by users to enable or disable certain RAJA features.
-Most variables get translated to compilation directives and definitions in the RAJA 'config.hpp' file that is generated when CMake runs.
-The 'config.hpp' header file is included in other RAJA headers as needed so all options propagate through the build process consistently.
-All RAJA variables have a special prefix to distinguish those that are specific to RAJA from variables in CMake and BLT.
+Most variables get translated to compiler directives and definitions in the RAJA 'config.hpp' file that is generated when CMake runs.
+The 'config.hpp' header file is included in other RAJA headers as needed so all options propagate consistently through the build process for all of the code.
+Each RAJA variable has a special prefix to distinguish it as being specific to RAJA; i.e., it is not a BLT variable or a standard CMake variable.

-The following list describes which variables are used to set RAJA options and and their default settings:
+The following tables describe which variables set RAJA options and and their default settings:

 * **Examples, tests, warnings, etc.**